Teru-dot-png/notes-forcts/note/Coding/colab notes/study time when.md

 # Days to study
-days to study on a week  for the Computerscience
+days to study on a week  for the Computer science  cs50 havord course
 ![[Pasted image 20220114170351.png]]
 - [ ]